Urigo/tortilla/README.md

     Step 1.1: Create a basic Webpack config
     How to create a todo list

 As you can see, some of the commits represent a [sub-step](#sub-step) (e.g. step 1.1, 1.2) and some of them represent a [super-step](#super-step) (e.g. step 1, 2); Together they form a whole single step.
-Note that the only exception is the root commit whose message can be whatever you feel like, but the rest of the commits **must** follow these rules, otherwise you will encounter some unexpected behaviors.
+Note that the only exception is the root commit whose message can be whatever you'd like (will most likely be something which describes the tutorial), but the rest of the commits **must** follow these rules, otherwise you will encounter some unexpected behaviors.

 > Credit goes to **[@stubailo](http://www.github.com/stubailo)** who originally came up with the commit templates concept.

-### Sub Step
+#### Sub Step

 A sub-step is a small portion of the whole step.
 Each sub-step should usually represent a small change which should be followed by an explanation in the tutorial.
 Sub-steps should be sorted by their chronological order; Sub-steps which assemble the same step should have the same super index, and a consecutive sub index separated by a period (e.g. 1.1, 1.2).

-### Super Step
+#### Super Step

 A super-step should **always** come at the end of each step, and should be represented with a single index (e.g. 1, 2).
 The super-step should add a manual file which goes through the implementation of the associated step.
 The manual file is a simple markdown file which should be located under the `steps` directory and its name should be `step(index).md`.
 For more information about manual files, see the [manuals](#manuals) section.

-## Manuals
+### Manuals

-As for the project structure itself, the only thing you should be aware of is the `manuals` directory, which contains a `templates` directory and a `views` directory.
-Here's an example structure for a `manuals` directory:
+As for the project structure itself, the only thing you should be aware of is the `.tortilla/manuals` directory, which contains a `templates` directory and a `views` directory.
+Here's an example structure for a `.tortilla/manuals` directory:

-    manuals
+    .tortilla/manuals
     ├─ templates
     │  ├ root.md.tmpl
     │  ├ step1.md.tmpl